The Pirate (1948 film): Reception

 The film had its world premiere on May 15, 1948, in Montreal, Quebec, billed as the "Pre Radio City Showing.”
 It premiered in the U.S. at the Radio City Music Hall in New York on May 20, 1948, and went into general release on June 10, 1948, having cost $3,768,496 ($553,888 over budget).

 Audiences failed to respond to the film's high-brow ambitions, and while many critics hailed its sophistication, box office results failed to follow suit.
-The British author David Shipman, in his book The Great Movie Stars: The Golden Years, described it as being overall "a neat moneymaker, but otherwise probably the least successful of Garland's MGM films."
+The British author David Shipman, in his book The Great Movie Stars: The Golden Years, described it as being "a neat moneymaker, but otherwise probably the least successful of Garland's MGM films."

 The New York Times offered, "The Pirate, which came yesterday to the Radio City Music Hall, is a dazzling, spectacular extravaganza, shot through with all the colors of the rainbow and then some that Technicolor patented.
 It takes this mammoth show some time to generate a full head of steam, but when it gets rolling it's thoroughly delightful."

 The New York Herald Tribune wrote, "At the Music Hall there is more dancing than script; more production pomp than sensible staging.
 But with Gene Kelly hoofing like a dervish, Judy Garland changing character at the drop of a hat, and resplendent trappings, the show is bouncing and beautiful."

 The Chicago Tribune thought, "Certainly no effort was spared; the cast is star-studded, and the settings and costumes are strikingly handsome.
 Yet The Pirate is disappointing, especially in regards to its music.
 The film has its moments, especially those in which Kelly dominates the screen.
 Judy Garland handles a song as well as ever and has several excellent comedy scenes."

 Time advised, "As an all-out try at artful movie making, this is among the most interesting pictures of the year.
 Unluckily, much of the considerable artistry that has gone into this production collides head-on with artiness or is spoiled by simpler kinds of miscalculations.
 Miss Garland's tense, ardent straightforwardness is sometimes very striking.
 The total effect of the picture is entertainment troubled by delusions of art and vice-versa."